What are the different types of life insurance?

 Find out how much skipping the medical exam will cost you.
 You’ll probably be surprised to see that no medical exam life insurance isn’t much more compared to policies requiring an exam.

 How can I select the best term life insurance policy?

 Shopping for and selecting the best term life insurance policy can be very simple.

 It can also be a difficult task if you don’t know all of your options or how companies underwrite you.
 Finding and working with an independent life insurance agent is a great first step. (hint: Life Insurance Blog)

 There can be a number of complicated situations that you are completely unaware of.
 These situation may limit the number of companies available to you and drive up the cost of your premium.
 Unless you are in perfect health and you’re young – an independent agent will be able to find out which companies will look most favorably to your unique situation.

-If you are a little overweight, have (or had) a health issue, use tobacco, take medication, have a dangerous career or hobby – All of these and more are analyzed by the life insurance companies.
-Your agent will be able to research if you may qualify for the lowest rate, the 3rd lowest rate, or 10th.
+If you are a little overweight, had any health issues, use tobacco, take medication, have a dangerous career or hobby – All of these factors (and more) are analyzed by the life insurance companies.
+Your agent will be able to which companies will give your the best deal.